-The Shrimp and Crab Program conserves and revitalizes Mississippi’s shrimp and crab resource and supports habitat in order to ensure balanced and sustained utilization and maintaining stewardship of living marine resources for commercial and recreational fisheries at optimal levels as modified by social, economic and biological factors.
+The Shrimp and Crab Bureau conserves and revitalizes Mississippi’s shrimp and crab resource and supports habitat to ensure balanced and sustained utilization and maintaining stewardship of living marine resources for commercial and recreational fisheries at optimal levels as modified by social, economic and biological factors.

-Shrimp season is officially opened by public notice at such time that the Office of Marine Fisheries has determined that the shrimp have reached legal size.
+Shrimp season is officially opened by public notice when it has been determined that shrimp reach legal size.

 |Recreational 16′ net or less*||$15|

 |Under 30′ boat||$60|

 |NON-RESIDENT SHRIMP LICENSES|

 |Under 30′ boat||$110|

 |LOUISIANA RESIDENT SHRIMP LICENSES|